Travel Insurance and Medical Treatment

 - You may not be covered if you take part in an activity not specifically mentioned in your policy.

 - The insurance may only include, or exclude, certain countries.
-You will NOT be covered if you travel to a country or region against the latest Foreign Office advice (check via the drop down menu at top of this page).
+You will need a specialist policy to cover travel to a country or region against the latest Foreign Office advice (check via the drop down menu at top of this page).

 - Annual multi trip policies vary in period of cover offered.
 Typically you can travel as many times as you want as long as each holiday does not exceed 31 days, you can pay more to increase